timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 The sharder reads all shard `Leases` of a given `ClusterRing` from its watch cache and constructs a consistent hash ring of all available shards.
 In this process, `Leases` are always read from the cache, and a new ring is constructed every time instead of keeping a single hash ring up-to-date.
 This ensures consistency with the cache and watch events seen by the individual controllers to avoid race conditions.
+Similar to Cassandra [@cassandradocs], each instance is added to the hash ring multiple times to ensure a balanced distribution (\refreq{partitioning}).

 The partitioning key of an object is determined based on whether it is configured as a main or controlled resource in the corresponding `ClusterRing`.
 For main resources, the key is composed of `apiVersion`, `kind`, `namespace`, and `name`.